-For Summer, peak values are based on June through September BPA demand rates as a proxy for generating resource costs related to capacity needs.
-Similarly, winter values are based on December through February BPA demand rates.
-These monthly demand rates are added together to produce the seasonal avoided costs below.
+For Summer, peak values are based on July through October BPA demand rates as a proxy for generating resource costs related to capacity needs.
+Similarly, winter values are based on November through February BPA demand rates.
+These monthly demand rates are added together to produce the seasonal avoided costs.
 Annual benefits are then levelized over the life of the program.